Clarified Butter? Ghee Whiz!

 What’s ghee?
 Ghee is clarified butter cooked a bit longer than clarified butter.

 Why bother with either one?
 Because clarified butter/ghee can be used in place of other high-temperature oils, and the results will blow you away!
-Try using butter for:
+Try using clarified butter for:

 • Making popcorn